 THE LIMB ARC MODEL

 This picture can be a bit confusing.
-But it doesn’t have to be.
+But allow me to explain.

 This is a squat.
 In the beginning of a squat in 0-60 degrees of hip flexion, our pelvis goes into an inhaled state of ER, ABD, and Flexion.